skertina/hello-world/README.md

 # hello-world
 Learning Github
-I'm learning a bit about coding!
+& a bit about coding!